Dear reader of ADxS.org, please excuse the disruption.

 4.2.1.3.
 Medication for melancholic (internalizing) depression¶

-The Handbuch der Psychopharmakotherapie 52 points out that treatment with tricyclic antidepressants (primarily amitryptiline and clomipramine) or SSNRIs (there: duloxetine and venlafaxine) is superior to treatment with SSRIs in severe (melancholic) depression.5354 In contrast, another meta-analysis (which cannot be found on this site) and a further study do not find any advantage of TCAs over SSRIs in severe (melancholic) depression.55
+The Handbuch der Psychopharmakotherapie 52 points out that treatment with tricyclic antidepressants (primarily amitryptiline and clomipramine) or SSNRIs (there: duloxetine and venlafaxine) is superior to treatment with SSRIs in severe (melancholic) depression.5354 In contrast, another meta-analysis (which cannot be found on this site) and a further study conclude that TCAs have no advantage over SSRIs in severe (melancholic) depression.55

 The suboptimal effect of SSRIs was also discussed when the SSRI sertraline was presented, which is said to work better than other SSRIs in severe melancholic depression.56 Ritzmann was also critical of SSRIs for melancholic depression in the Swiss pharmaceutical review.57

-Another source, however, mentions activating SSRIs or SNRIs as the drugs of choice for internalizing depression, while externalizing forms of depression are more likely to be treated with sedating antidepressants.58
+Another source, however, cites activating SSRIs or SNRIs as the choice of medication for internalizing depression, while externalizing forms of depression are more likely to be treated with sedating antidepressants.58

 In melancholic depression, a low probability of response to placebo and psychotherapy is reported59 and a particularly good response to tricyclic antidepressants, lithium augmentation and electroconvulsive therapy.606162 Electroconvulsive therapy in combination with drug treatment showed a particularly good recovery of HPA axis function.63